Austin package bomb attacks timeline

 1:33 a.m.

-Austin police hold another media briefing, with Manley at the mic.
+Austin police hold another news briefing, with Manley at the mic.

 "There have been reports in the media that this device was triggered by a trip wire, and we're here to say that's a possibility," Manley says.
 "So that changes things."